Other Business Solutions

 What is Trade Credit Insurance?

 Companies that sell products or services on credit terms are deemed as providing trade credit.
 This is applicable to both international and domestic sales where the buyer is part of the risk of doing business.
-In essence, Trade credit insurance protects you from non-payment from the buyer.
-This can be caused by a variety of circumstances, including commercial or political events such as insolvency or protracted default.
+In essence, Trade Credit Insurance protects you from non-payment from the buyer.
+This can be caused by a variety of circumstances, including both commercial or political events.
 Disruptive political events such as wars, embargoes and currency inconvertibility can also lead to non-payment on overseas transactions.

 What does Trade Credit Insurance cover?